fire1ce/3os.org/docs/infrastructure/openwrt/install-oh-my-zsh.md

 # Install oh-my-zsh on OpenWrt

-You can install oh-my-zsh on OpenWrt, make shure to use the `Prevent User Lockout` option since many users been locked out of their sessions since the `zsh` shell was not installed or loaded properly.
+You can install oh-my-zsh on OpenWrt, make sure to use the `Prevent User Lockout` option since many users been locked out of their sessions since the `zsh` shell was not installed or loaded properly.

 ## Whats' ZSH